Protein Design with Agent Rosetta: A Case Study for Specialized Scientific Agents: Results

-For final validation, we filtered successful designs, selected the top 10 in order of increasing RMSD to the native structure, and predicted their fold with AF3. \cref{fig:pack_ncaa_performance_rmsd} summarizes the RMSD between the AF3 prediction and the native structure, and we include detailed tabular results in \cref{table:pack_ncaa_performance,table:pack_ncaa_performance_mean}.
+For validation with AF3, we filtered successful designs, selected the top 10 in order of increasing RMSD to the native structure, and predicted their fold with AF3. \cref{fig:pack_ncaa_performance_rmsd} summarizes the RMSD between the AF3 prediction and the native structure, and we include detailed tabular results in \cref{table:pack_ncaa_performance,table:pack_ncaa_performance_mean}.
 We found that Agent Rosetta outperforms the human baseline in terms of both AF3 RMSD and pLDDT (see \cref{fig:pack_ncaa_performance_all}), with GPT-5 performing best overall.

-Across base LLMs, Qwen3 Instruct showed the largest performance drop compared to designing with canonical amino acids.
+Across base LLMs, Qwen3 235B Instruct (CoT) showed the largest performance drop compared to designing with canonical amino acids.
 Inspection of the design trajectories revealed that errors concentrated on \texttt{backbone\_change} actions.
 This is because incorporating an NCAA often requires targeted backbone perturbations to accommodate the residue without compromising the fold.
 Agent Rosetta can combine backbone Movers with ResidueSelectors to achieve this, but the selected residues need to define valid \emph{segments} for perturbation.
-In many cases, the ResidueSelectors specified by Agent Rosetta with Qwen3 Instruct do not meet this criterion, causing the action to fail at runtime.
+In many cases, the ResidueSelectors specified by Agent Rosetta with this model did not meet this criterion, causing the action to fail at runtime.